its-leofisher/going-light/README.md

 - Python VirtualEnv
 - **tmux** to run app and ngrok in background
 - Already configured [TP-Link Kasa smart bulb](https://a.co/d/72jUNL2)
+  - Or a device that can change colors and is dimmable
 - A Slack workspace and app
     * Phase 2: abstract class for other Communication Apps
 - Ngrok